 - Use relaxation techniques, distraction and group activities to help steer around stressful situations.

-- Avoid overindulging in alcohol – the reduced inhibitions could contribute to (or cause) an unnecessary argument.
+- Avoid verindulging in alcohol – the reduced inhibitions could contribute to (or cause) an unnecessary argument.

-It can be hard for a 'fractured' family to face its first Christmas.
-Perhaps the parents have separated or divorced, or a family member is overseas and unable to attend the traditional celebrations.
+It can be hard for a family that has recently experienced a separation or divorce to face its first Christmas.
+It can also be hard when a family member is absent for the first time because they have moved away – for example, if they are overseas and unable to attend the traditional celebrations.
 Suggestions include:

 - Allow yourself to feel your emotions.
 If you prefer to put on a brave face for others, give yourself enough time alone to help deal with your feelings.